spinshield/spinclient/README.md

 getFreeRounds($username, $userpassword, $currency);
 ```

-## Helpers
+### Helpers Functions
 This package also includes helpers to assist you in for example returning responses on callbacks.
+See examples below how to implement.

 Helper functions to assist you on callbacks:
 ```php